Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 • Set to the same CTCSS or DCS privacy code (or both set to 'no code').

-That is, getting different walkie-talkies to talk to each other isn't about brand names.
+That is, getting different walkie talkies to talk to each other isn't about brand names.
 What matters is that their core settings match: the frequency, the CTCSS/DCS code (if used), and being on the same band (UHF/VHF) and mode (analog/digital).
-If these technical settings match, and the environment allows, you can easily connect different radios whether you're out hiking, coordinating an event, or just staying in touch around towns.
+If these technical settings match, you can easily talk with with different radios.

-VHF (Very High Frequency, 30-300 MHz): Better for open, outdoor areas with a clear line of sight, like over water or fields, where it can achieve longer range.
+VHF (Very High Frequency, 30-300 MHz): Better for open, outdoor areas where it can achieve longer range.

 UHF (Ultra High Frequency, 300-3000 MHz): Better at penetrating buildings, walls, and other obstacles, making it the superior choice for use in cities, indoors, or in wooded areas.